kasparboelkjeldsen/Knowit.Umbraco.InstantBlockPreview/README.md

 - `gridviewPath` - The path to the Block Grid views.
 Default is `~/Views/Partials/blockgrid/Components/`.
 - `blockViewPath` - The path to the Block List views.
 Default is `~/Views/Partials/blocklist/Components/`.
+- `rteViewPath` - The path to the richtext Block views.
+Default is `~/Views/Partials/blocklist/Components/`.
 - `injections` - In short, a way to add lines of code to the start of the preview-HTML.
 Use it to inject your web-components JS or your app or something else!

 #### Version 14 specific behavior